energywebfoundation/ocn-node/examples/README.md

 # Open Charge Network (OCN) Tutorial

-The following examples will guide you through administration of an OCN Client, as well as basic Open Charge Point Interface implementation guidelines to aid with development of eMobility Service Provider (eMSP) or Charge Point Operator (CPO) backoffices.
+The following examples will guide you through administration of an OCN Node, as well as basic Open Charge Point Interface implementation guidelines to aid with development of eMobility Service Provider (eMSP) or Charge Point Operator (CPO) backoffices.